-Last spring when I was in Paris, I marveled at all the technological wonders displayed in the Musée des Arts et Métiers.
-What impressed me the most was some of the very old laboratory apparatus that enabled scientists of centuries past to figure out some very difficult puzzles without the benefit of modern gadgets such as lasers and high-speed digital computers.
+The Musée des Arts et Métiers has always been one of my favorite spots in Paris.
+What impressed me the most on my first visit was some of the very old laboratory apparatus that enabled scientists of centuries past to figure out some very difficult puzzles without the benefit of modern gadgets such as lasers and high-speed digital computers.
 In particular, I spent a long time studying the equipment Jean Bernard Léon Foucault used to measure the speed of light in the mid-1800s.

 Foucault worked in a variety of scientific fields, with his greatest claim to fame being a simple mechanical method for proving the rotation of the Earth—what came to be known as Foucault’s Pendulum.
 I was even more astounded, though, to see how he solved the extremely vexing problem of making an accurate measurement of the speed of light without so much as an electric motor or a quartz crystal.
 The display of his lab bench in the museum had not only a printed description but even an animated video presentation.
 Unfortunately, my French wasn’t good enough for me to comprehend exactly how it worked; I could only tell that it had something to do with a rotating mirror, measuring angles, and (most puzzling of all) a tuning fork.
 Later, reading about the equipment in English, I finally understood, and I’ll describe his method in a moment.
 But first, a bit of history.